-Students must complete a minimum of eight units.
+SJD students must complete a minimum of eight units to meet the coursework requirements of the SJD degree.

-Students are expected to take the two courses below in the first fall or spring semester for which they enroll in courses.
+SJD students are required to register for two courses below in the first fall or spring semester.
 Note: these courses count toward the eight units that students must complete.